-Equest offers a PATH International approved training course!
-Equest's Instructor Training Course (ITC) is designed for experienced horse people, with a variety of riding backgrounds, who are looking to pursue a career in therapeutic riding.
-The course is also suited to current instructors seeking continuing education and/or preparation for advanced certification.
+Equest's PATH approved Instructor Training Course is designed for experienced horse people, with a variety of riding backgrounds, who are looking to pursue a career in therapeutic riding.
+The course is also suited to current instructors seeking continuing education, or preparation for advanced certification.

-The Equest Instructor Training Course is a 9 week program designed to follow a Monday through Friday format with classes scheduled between 8:00 a.m. and 6:00 p.m. for the first four weeks and 8:00 a.m. and 9:00 p.m. the last three weeks.
-Classes meet additional Saturdays and evenings as needed.
+The Equest Instructor Training Course is an eight-week program designed to follow a Tuesday through Saturday format.
+Classes meet on additional Mondays and evenings as needed.
 Student instructors should plan for study and preparation time during the evening and weekend hours.
 A detailed course calendar will be provided on the first day of the course.
 Vacancies for the course are filled on a first-come, first-served basis.

 - Teaching Methodology